 Extremely dry hair after washing is in desperate need of extensive moisture.
 Moisturizing your hair daily is a must.
 Aloe vera juice is one of the best natural hair moisturizers for all hair types.
 I know nothing that works better than aloe vera for sealing the hair cuticle after washing your hair while balancing your hair’s natural pH.

-Moisturizing the hair with a water based moisturizer or aloe vera juice then sealing in the moisture with a natural oil or hair cream is one of the greatest hair techniques I’ve ever learned.
-Camellia oil has become my favorite hair oil.
-I’m also a big fan of ceramide oils such as hemp seed oil and wheat germ oil.
+Moisturizing the hair with a water based moisturizer or aloe vera juice then sealing in the moisture with a natural oil or hair cream is one of the greatest hair techniques I've ever learned.
+Camellia oil has become one of my favorite hair oils.
+I'm also a big fan of ceramide oils such as hemp seed oil and wheat germ oil.
 Extremely dry hair types may need to be condition washed or rinsed with water more frequently and deep conditioned every wash.
 Water is the only true moisturizer for hair.

 3. Health and Hair Stress